Railway Stakes (New Zealand)

 Some of the biggest upsets in the history of the race were in 2009 when Jacowils triumphed at odds of 104-1, and in 2011 when Miss Raggedy Ann won the race as the 86-1 outsider.

 In 2014, the exceptional filly Bounding became the first 3-year-old to win the Railway in 33 years.

+In 2025 the Railway Stakes was moved from on New Year's Day to the Karaka Million meeting in late January.

 Winners Since 1970

 The following are brief details of the previous winners of the Railway Stakes.